Signing and Pushing TorizonCore Packages to Torizon Platform Services

 argument defines which hardware IDs the image to be uploaded will be compatible with.
 This argument can be repeated multiple times, adding extra supported hardware IDs to the image.
 It's important to notice this argument will override the default image's hardware ID.
 Under the Supported Hardware

-tab at the Torizon Platform Services web UI, you can confirm the changes.
+tab at the Torizon Cloud web UI, you can confirm the changes.
 This argument is optional, and if not used, the supported hardware ID will default to the original image's hardware ID.

-Signing and pushing the docker-compose file to Torizon Platform Services
+Signing and pushing the docker-compose file to Torizon Cloudβ

 The command platform push

-can also be used to push docker-compose files to Torizon Platform Services.
+can also be used to push docker-compose files to Torizon Cloud.

 For this credentials.zip